NoroffFEU/development-platforms/mysql-case-study.md

 ## Summary

-Summarise the content and highlight the relevance of the product to a web developer.
+Summarize the content and highlight the relevance of the product to a web developer.

 ### Credits